 If your parents cut you off, or you had to walk away, and they’re busily Smearing your name.

-If your boss fired you, or you finally had the courage to walk away, and they’re giving you bad reference after bad reference, making sure no one employs you, keep applying, you will find that job.
+If your boss fired you, or you finally had the courage to walk away, and they’re giving you bad reference after bad reference, making sure no one employs you, keep applying, and you will find that job.

 If the narcissist leaves you, they will most often have someone waiting, and they jump straight into a new relationship.